 |Division of Rehabilitation Services (DRS) |

 The Division of Rehabilitation Services is a program that provides individualized services to assist people with significant disabilities to get and keep jobs compatible with their disability.
-Application
+On line Application or Download Application

 |Service to the Blind and Visually Impaired (SBVI) |

 The Division of Service to the Blind and Visually Impaired (SBVI) is to provide individualized rehabilitation services that result in optimal employment and independent living outcomes for citizens who are blind or visually impaired.
-Application
+On line Application or Download Application

 |The Telephone Adaptive Device (TAD) program is for people with disabilities other than deafness, deaf/blind, hard of hearing and in some cases speech impairment) Special equipment is available based on income eligibility to enhance telephone communication.
 The Program provides telecommunication devices such as fully voice activated phones, picture dialing phones, large button phones and other equipment including iPhones & iPads which may be needed to communicate through the phone system. |